 I gulped, attempting to answer again.
 “One, never get involved in something you don’t understand… like… um... dreaming.
 Two, if you see someone... doing suspicious activity, report them in immediately.
 Three… um… if someone is not conforming to the rules and… uh... openly participating in rebellion, no murder crimes will be charged against you for carrying out the law,” I muttered this, my voice barely above a whisper.

 “For a Knight, you sure are timid.
 Much better than the last one I taught.
 Excellent work,” my teacher smiled.

 I gave a nod back to my teacher.

-“Now, cite the slogan,” my teacher ordered like a general.
+“Now, Class, cite the slogan,” my teacher ordered like a general.

 “Follow to achieve and trust those who lead,” the class recited.

-Walking home from school was not hard, considering the town I lived in.
+Walking home from school wasn’t hard in my city.
 I could always find wherever I had to go since my parents had me memorize all the neighborhood names.
 As I walked out of the school grounds and onto Fort Avenue, I spotted Jacob walking ahead of me towards another section of town.
 I had to thank him for stopping the bullies in the cafeteria.

 I don’t know what I would have done otherwise if he hadn’t stepped in.
 I didn’t have many friends.
 After all, who would want to be friends with Mr. Knight’s daughter?
 Maybe this time it would be different.

 Yet as we walked, I could no longer recognize where I was.
 Jacob darted into a brick building with faded graffiti on the worn-down brick sides.
 It looked as if it had been abandoned for years, with wood blocking off most of the crevices the building had to offer, like windows and even the main door; it left only a small space for Jacob to crawl in and out of the building.
 The smoky odor of wood tinged the area.
 I looked around for the warmth of flames to find none except in a small chimney space.
 How strange.
 Why would Jacob go in there?